Xeriscaping Basics: Creating a Drought-Tolerant Garden

 5. Install Efficient Irrigation

-- Drip irrigation systems: Target roots directly for minimal waste.
+Watering smart is key to xeriscaping success:- Drip irrigation systems: Target roots directly for minimal waste.

 - Soaker hoses: Affordable and easy for garden beds.

-- Rain barrels: Collect water naturally for eco-friendly irrigation.
+Rain barrels: Collect water naturally for eco-friendly irrigation.

 Pro Tip: Water deeply but infrequently to encourage deep root growth.